-The first time you open your Princeton Review online course, you will see a screen that looks something like:
+The first time you open your Student Dashboard, you will see a screen that looks something like this:

-Each welcome page will include an Online Lesson Plan.
-That plan presents guidance for what is best to do when, based on how long you have to prep.
+Click on "Get Started" and then "Welcome" to access your welcome page.
+Each welcome page includes an online lesson plan.
+This plan presents guidance for what to do when, based on how long you have to prep.

 You can view the length of your online entitlements right in your student portal page.
 The dates that your course is available to you displays right next to the "Launch Online Content" link in "Current-Test-Prep".